 There have been numerous evaluations of Australia’s mandatory buybacks.
 An investigation of the legislation, published in July 2016 in The Journal of the American Medical Association, reported 13 mass shootings in the 18 years before the legislation and none in the 20 years following its passage — though in June 2019, there was a mass shooting in Darwin committed with a banned firearm.
 Firearm deaths also declined faster after the legislation, but suicides and homicides not caused by firearms declined, too.
 Because suicides and homicides overall declined starting around the mid-1990s, the authors couldn’t attribute the improvement in gun violence statistics to the gun laws.

 While the science isn’t settled as to whether Australia’s gun control legislation was the reason for lower rates of gun violence, the fact remains that the country largely avoided mass shootings for more than two decades following the Port Arthur massacre.
 From the RAND analysis: “There is evidence suggesting that the NFA may have contributed to a complete reduction in mass shootings that lasted for 23 years, although low numbers of such events, coupled with challenges inherent in studying a nationwide policy on national outcomes, limit strong conclusions and raise skepticism by critics.”

 A November 2019 paper in Prevention Science takes a slightly different approach from other analyses.
 The authors try to look at a world where Australia’s buyback program never happened.
-They use homicide and other fatality data from other countries to create gun-death data for a fictional Australia sans the 1996 buyback.
+They use homicide and other fatality data from other countries to create gun-death data for a fictional Australia, sans the 1996 buyback.
 Their findings suggest that “the universal and abrupt nature of the Australian Gun Buyback program significantly reduced Australia’s homicide rate in the decade following the intervention.”

 David Kennedy, professor, John Jay College of Criminal Justice.